-What do Texas, Colorado, Oklahoma, West Virginia, Wyoming and North Dakota have in common?
+What do Texas, Colorado, Oklahoma, West Virginia, Wyoming, and North Dakota have in common?
 They were all recently cited as six of the top 10 fastest growing states in the country.
-Additionally, all of them can name domestic oil and/or natural gas production as a component of their success.
+Additionally, all of them can name domestic oil and natural gas production as a component of their success.
 These states join Alaska and California in fueling our country.
 “Increased oil and gas supplies will bring an economic renaissance to the United States,” petroleum economist Philip Verleger declared recently.
 “Energy independence, once thought unrealistic, will be achieved.”

 Domestic energy production is making a significant impact on the nation’s economy.
 As a result, there is an increased demand for non-recourse accounts receivable financing.
-The need for ancillary services such as water haulers, frac sand haulers, roustabouts, vacuum trucks, environmental cleanup, excavating / dirt work, tank cleaners, pressure washing, component manufacturers, inspection services, flow back testing, gravel pit suppliers, and rig movers has created an additional layer of economic opportunity.
+The need for ancillary services such as water haulers, frac sand haulers, roustabouts, vacuum trucks, environmental cleanup, excavating / dirt work, tank cleaners, pressure washing, component manufacturers, inspection services, flow back testing, gravel pit suppliers, and rig movers have created an additional layer of economic opportunity.

-Cash flow financing for domestic energy will most likely need to come from asset-based financing.
-Thus, it will become more common for burgeoning oil and natural gas producers to borrow directly against their accounts receivable in order to fuel continued production.
+Cash flow financing for domestic energy will most likely need to come from funding asset-based.
+Thus, it will become more common for burgeoning oil and natural gas producers to borrow directly against their accounts receivable to fuel continued production.
 This form of funding is appropriate as we move more toward a manufacturing and commodity-based economy versus a service economy.

 The service sector will still play a significant role in this expansion.
-More and more companies are outsourcing entire departments to domestic companies which specialize in the management duties which are outside of the normal daily operations of the company.
+More and more companies are outsourcing entire departments to domestic companies which specialize in the management duties which are outside of the average daily operations of the company.
 Utilizing these resources will leverage their existing workforce without managing additional employees or dealing with the day to day details outside of their primary business.